 - 1. Background: the Mediterranean world.
 Greek myths - 2.
 Early poetry.
-The epics, the Iliad and the Odyssey - 3.
+Hesiod, the origin of the cosmos, the epics, the Iliad and the Odyssey - 3.
 The epics, the Iliad and the Odyssey - 4.
 The civic literature of Solon, Lycurgus, Hesiod.
 Some poetry: Sappho, Archilochus - 5.
 Herodotus, the travelogue and the Persian Wars - 6.
-Thucydides, including Pericles Funeral Oration, excerpts from The Peloponnesian War - 7.
-Greek plays: Sophocles, Aeschylus - 8.
-Midterm Euripides - 9.
-Aristophanes - 10.
-The philosophers, Socrates, Plato, Aristotle and others - 11.
-After the Greek Golden Age - 12.
-Greek stories influence over the centuries - 13.
-Presentations - 14.
-Presentations
+Thucydides, including Pericles Funeral Oration, excerpts from The Peloponnesian War

+- 7. Greek plays: Sophocles, Aeschylus

+- 8. Midterm Euripides

+- 9. Aristophanes

+- 10. The philosophers, Socrates, Plato, Aristotle and others

+- 11. After the Greek Golden Age

+- 12. Greek stories influence over the centuries

+- 13. Presentations

+- 14. Presentations